-Dr. L'Heureux has taught a variety of design courses including the Kansas City Urban Design Studio for four years; Comprehensive Studio; Graduate Studios 802, 806, and 812; and Arch 208 and 209.
+Dr. L'Heureux has taught a variety of design courses including the Kansas City Urban Design Studio until 2008; Comprehensive Studio Arch 609; Graduate Studios 802, 806, and 812; and Arch 208 and 209.
 She has taught Professional Practice and Architectural Programming.
 She regularly offers seminars focused on the city (The City in the 20th Century: Capitalist, Socialist, Modern; The Socialist City: Morphology, Physiology, and Ideology; Exploring World Cities; Reading the American City).
 She has recently started teaching Site Design for Architects and Architectural Research Methods.
 She was awarded the Jack and Nancy Bradley Award for Excellence in Teaching in 2011.
 She is also very active in the Ph.D. and MA programs having mentored the first Ph.D. student to complete the program and continuing to mentor students within the program and in CREES (at the MA level) and in Geography and History

 - Urban Design, Architectural Design, Site Design, Urban Seminars, Research Methods